 The first outbreaks of cholera were reported in the Democratic Republic of the Congo in the 70s.
-A bacterial virus that spreads through contaminated water and food has challenged mainly vulnerable populations in regions of the country tackling civil war.
+It is a bacterial infection that spreads through contaminated water and food.

 The key to cholera prevention is clean water.
 Nonprofit organizations set up projects in the region focusing on water sanitation and community education to decrease the spread of the disease.